 In cases involving possession of or sale of drugs or the possession of a weapon, the student's I.E.P.
 Team shall be convened no later than ten (10) business days after the event giving rise to the request for expulsion for the purpose of conducting a manifestation determination review, a functional behavioral assessment and to make a determination of an appropriate forty-five (45) day interim alternative educational placement.
 If the I.E.P.
 Team determines that the student's conduct was not a manifestation of the student's educational disability, the Team's report shall be forwarded to the Superintendent for further disciplinary action.
 Should the special education student be expelled following a hearing before the Board of Education or its subcommittee, the I.E.P.
 Team must then propose and offer an alternative long-term placement where the student will receive a free, appropriate, public education and the student's I.E.P. services can be delivered.
-The recommendation for the long-term placement must be made prior to the expiration of the forty-five (45) interim alternative educational placement.
+The recommendation for the long-term placement.
 If the I.E.P.
 Team determines that the conduct giving rise to the request for expulsion was a manifestation of the student's educational disability, then no discipline in excess of the initial ten-day suspension shall be imposed.